Chinna Jameen

 Chinna Jameen is a 1993 Indian Tamil-language masala film directed by Raj Kapoor, starring Karthik and Sukanya.
 The film introduced former actress Vineetha in her Tamil and acting debut.
 It was released on 13 November 1993, Diwali day.
+Rasaiya, a wealthy but cowardly man, is controlled by his uncle, Rathnavel, but an educated woman, Sathya, falls in love with him and makes him a changed man.

 Plot

 Rasaiya is brought up as an innocent man who suffers torture in the hands of his cruel uncle Rathnavel to get hold of his property for which Rasaiya is considered as the legal heir.
 He falls in love with Jothi; however, Rathnavel sets his henchman to molest and kill her.
-Sathya, who joins the village as a village administrative officer, turns out to be Jothi's sister who has arrived to avenge her sister's death.
+Sathya, who joins the Odapatti village as a Village Administrative Officer (V.A.O), turns out to be Jothi's sister who has arrived to avenge her sister's death.
 With the help of Rasaiya's friends, she transforms Rasaiya into a normal and strong person.
 In the end, Rasaiya kills Rathnavel and his henchmen and becomes a new heir to the palace.